 Sainte-Maure de Touraine

-Sainte-Maure de Touraine is an unpasteurized goat’s milk cheese from the Touraine region of France.
+Sainte-Maure de Touraine is a goat’s milk cheese from the Touraine region of France in the Loire Valley.

 The final cheese is a little salty but creamy at the same time.
 It is sometimes eaten when young, while it is still a mild, white paste.
 However, in its final state, it has a sticky, orange rind.
 The cheese does tend to run at room temperature, so it is often sold in a small round box.
-It is considered one of the more aromatic cheeses, but the soft taste is a contradiction to the flavor.
+It is considered one of the more aromatic cheeses but has a lovely soft taste.
+We had this one with a rosé and I believe it would also pair well with a beautiful French Chablis because of the sweet and salty flavors in the cheese.

 Valençay is an unpasteurized goat’s milk cheese known for its distinctive pyramid shape, but with a flattened top.